 - It is available in 8, 10, and 15 LBS

 As a mushroom anchor, the wide cup shape provides the holding power when it is placed upon mud or weed bottoms.
 Many boaters use the Danielson anchor as the anchor at the stern of the boat, and this prevents the boat from turning during heavy winds.

-Unlike the other mushroom anchors, this one is lightweight and easy to retrieve before you set off.
-All in all, it is a cheap boat anchor that does the job expected of it and saves you money especially when you’re on a tight budget.
+Unlike the other mushroom anchors, this single one is lightweight and simple to retrieve before you set off.
+All in all, it is a cheap boat anchor that does the job expected of it and it helps you to save your money especially when you’re on a tight budget.

 Lewmar Claw Boat Anchor For Lakes

 When it comes to getting the best boat anchors for lakes, Lewmar claw anchor is a must have.
-This anchor is well designed for all kinds of boats ( small and big boats) and as such, it comes in varying sizes.
+This anchor is well designed for all kinds of boats ( smaller and bigger boats) and as such, it comes in varying sizes.

 At the moment, the lewmar claw anchor for lakes and sands have sizes varying from 4.4 pounds all the way up to 44 pounds.